Pitch (card game): Players start with more than six cards

 after which the dealer completes each hand to six cards.

-In some variations the highest bidder has the privilege of completing his or her hand by searching the remaining stock after all other players have received their cards.
+In some variations the highest bidder has the privilege of completing their hand by searching the remaining stock after all other players have received their cards.

-As a simpler alternative, each player brings his or her down to six by discarding the appropriate number of cards.
+As a simpler alternative, each player brings their hand down to six by discarding the appropriate number of cards.
 The discarded cards must all be non-trumps or include all of the player's non-trumps.

 Strategy

 A player should try to determine what points his hand will allow the player to win and bid accordingly.
 The rule of thumb is to add one point to a bid when you have a partner.

 Typical strategy is to "draw out" valuable cards from other players.
 Since pitch rules require that players follow suit, it is possible to force the play of Jacks and Jokers, allowing their capture.
 If the bid-winning player cannot be sure he or she has the highest trump, lower trumps may initially be led to draw them out; the hope is that by the second or third trick only Jacks and Jokers will remain in other players' hands - they can then be captured.

 If the player on your left is particularly easy to read as having a good hand, then you may enter a bid even with a worthless hand in hopes to make your mark overbid.

 In all varieties of pitch, the goal is to set the player or team who wins the bid.
 In practice, this might mean giving an opponent a point card just to deny it to the bidder.
 This also means "sloughing game" (cards with a point value) to a single player so that the bidder will not win the game point.